HTC debuts Vive Cosmos Elite, Play, and XR models, plus new faceplates

 One change HTC is flagging for Play is a downgrade to a four-camera inside-out tracking system, rather than the six-camera system found in the standard Cosmos.
 In the new configuration, the top and bottom cameras disappear, leaving four cameras in a horizontal line across the left, front, and right sides.
 HTC will sell the original six-camera faceplate as a standalone accessory next quarter, enabling Play users to upgrade for $199.
 Additional details will be available “in the coming months.”

 Last, but not least, Vive Cosmos XR will enable developers and later end users to expand Cosmos’ capabilities beyond VR into the augmented reality realm.
 Initial images suggest this model will eliminate Cosmos’ up- and down-facing front cameras in favor of two more cameras pointing directly forwards.
-That’s a total of four — two for tracking, and two for the user’s passthrough vision.
+That’s a total of four — two for tracking and two for the user’s passthrough vision.

 Available as either a complete standalone package or a faceplate for other Cosmos units, XR promises to use up to 100 degrees of the headset’s field of view to blend real-world and digital visuals, using “high-quality XR passthrough cameras” to achieve the feat.
 Neither pricing nor a consumer release date are yet available for XR, but HTC plans to release more information at GDC and offer a developer kit in the second quarter.